 African Americans are more likely to develop asthma and three times more likely to die from asthma-related causes than white Americans.
 Research on this topic is part our broader commitment to addressing health disparities and inequities.

-- We also fund the Asthma Empowerment Collaborations to Reduce Childhood Asthma Disparities.
+- Comprehensive care for at-risk children: We also fund the Asthma Empowerment Collaborations to Reduce Childhood Asthma Disparities.
 We support clinical trials to evaluate programs that provide comprehensive care for children at high risk of poor asthma outcomes, such as low-income minority children.

 Find more NHLBI-funded studies on asthma and health disparities.